Higher scores indicate a smoother, more positive interview experience with professional staff, organized logistics, and a supportive environment.

 I looked back to last year's interview and thought about how I could make this year's experience better, mock interviews with fellow professionals, researching pharmacy

-Applicants were consistently impressed by the warm and welcoming atmosphere of the campus and the friendliness of the staff, faculty, and students.
-They appreciated the informal and conversational nature of the interviews, which helped them feel comfortable and at ease during the process.
+Applicants were overwhelmingly impressed by the warm and welcoming atmosphere of the campus, faculty, and staff.
+They appreciated the conversational and laid-back nature of the interviews, which helped to alleviate nerves and make the experience more enjoyable.
+The emphasis on relationships, friendliness, and southern hospitality stood out as key positive aspects of their interactions with the school.

 It was more of a conversation, they just want to get to know you.